stuartcrobinson/meilisearch/sis_guide.md

 errors become stubborn.

 NOTE:  when the AI agent interacts with the human, it should avoid pleasantries whenever possible.  no need for thank you. we want the conversation to be efficient and concise.

-## E. Development Workflow Notes

-### Code Changes:

-Do not generate any SEARCH/REPLACE blocks or suggest code modifications for any step until explicitly asked by the user to do so for that specific step.

-### Troubleshooting:

-When encountering persistent compiler errors (like type mismatches, unresolved paths, or missing methods), avoid excessive trial-and-error.
-Instead, **prioritize understanding the involved types and interfaces.** Ask the AI assistant to show the definitions of relevant structs, enums, traits, and functions.
-Examine their fields (public vs. private), methods, and implemented traits.
-Additionally, request examples of similar code usage elsewhere in the Meilisearch codebase.
-This direct inspection often reveals the root cause (e.g., incorrect type usage, privacy issues, missing trait implementations, or incorrect method calls) much faster than repeated code change attempts.

-When the AI LLM coder (like aider) is trying to debug and fix errors, it should feel encouraged to ask to look at any other files that might be helpful.

-Debugging:

- 1 Look at Definitions Sooner: When facing persistent type errors (E0223, E0308, E0433, E0599) or ambiguity, don't spend too long trying path
-   variations.
-Ask to see the definition of the relevant struct/enum/trait and the function/method being called much earlier.
-This would have quickly revealed that EmbeddingSettings was a struct and that milli::OrderBy was the wrong enum.
- 2 Verify Re-exports: When using paths like crate::some_module::Type, be mindful that some_module might be a re-export.
-If errors persist, ask to see the lib.rs or mod.rs file where the re-export occurs (pub use ...) and potentially the lib.rs of the original crate to confirm exactly which type is being re-exported, especially if names might collide (like OrderBy).
- 3 Trust Specific Error Codes (Sometimes): While E0599 was misleading due to the underlying E0223, the E0308 (mismatched types) and E0433 (failed to resolve path) errors were quite accurate once the major ambiguity was gone.
-Pay close attention to the expected vs. found types in E0308.
- 4 Look for Examples: Yes, being more aggressive about asking for examples of similar code elsewhere in the Meilisearch codebase would likely have
-   shown the correct way to construct EmbeddingSettings or set the sort_facet_values_by option much faster.
-Existing tests or core logic often
-   provide the best patterns.
- 5 Clean Builds: While it didn't solve the core issue here, running cargo clean periodically during complex debugging can rule out stale build
-   artifacts causing strange behavior.

-When debugging persistent test failures, avoid sequential trial-and-error fixes.
-Instead, adopt a broader diagnostic approach.
-Formulate multiple hypotheses for the root cause (e.g., path issues, permissions, resource lifecycles, library interactions).
-Instrument the code around the failure point with detailed logging, assertions, and contextual error messages (`map_err`) to pinpoint the exact failure location and state.
-Verify assumptions, like directory existence or file accessibility, just before the failing operation.
-This systematic approach helps identify the true cause, such as premature temporary file cleanup or incorrect path handling, more efficiently than isolated fixes.

-The key is to reduce assumptions and verify types and paths by looking directly at the relevant source code definitions and re-exports when compiler errors become stubborn.

 TODO:  add a requirement that for each implementation step, we take a few steps to review everything newly written for for accuracy and reasonablenes and good software practices, and that it follows the rest of this sis_guide.md . and then double check that any before writing the tests and moving on